jeremyong/gal/README.md

     // Operations that are permitted are chosen because they respect associativity
     // in the way you would expect.

-    // Here we just use the join operator to construct a plane which passes through
+    // Here we just use the regressive product to construct a plane which passes through
     // the three points.
-    return p1 | p2 | p3;
+    return p1 & p2 & p3;
 });

 // The results have now been computed and placed into the constructed plane which